Internal Family Systems Therapy

-In IFS, we believe that we’re all born with parts.
-Parts don’t develop as a result of trauma or mental illness, but pain, trauma, and other factors can influence our parts to take on extreme roles, beliefs, and emotions that our modern world calls anxiety, depression, PTSD, addiction, and many other diagnostic labels.
+IFS understands the mind as made up of various subpersonalities, or parts, each with its own perspective, needs, and history.
+In IFS, we believe that all people are born with parts.
+Parts don’t form as a result of trauma or mental illness, and they are born naturally valuable.
+However, pain, trauma, and other factors can influence our parts to take on extreme roles, beliefs, and emotions that our modern world calls anxiety, depression, PTSD, addiction, and many other diagnostic labels.

 Sometimes, IFS therapy sessions with me look like a version of talk therapy, where you and I are having a conversation about the dynamics of your internal system.
-Other times, IFS may look like a guided meditation, where you’re very focused on your inner world, noticing any sensations, emotions, thoughts, images, or impulses you’re experiencing.
-Still other times, it may include drawings, movement, or other forms of creative expression and exploration of your internal system.
+Other times, IFS may look like a guided mindfulness practice, where you’re very focused on your inner world, noticing and interacting with sensations, emotions, thoughts, images, or impulses you’re experiencing as they arise.
+Still other times, it may include drawing, movement, or other forms of creative expression and exploration of your inner world.

 As we build trust and connection with your internal system, we gain valuable insights into the origins of your beliefs, patterns, and emotions.
 By understanding these origins, we can gently heal and release any wounds that may have held you back.